goatshriek/wrapture/docs/roadmap.md

 timing is often left out to prevent folks from feeling cheated if something takes longer than expected.

-## 0.4.0 (next minor release)
- * [ADD] **Support for function pointer types** Function pointers are common in C code, especially when it is trying to emulate object-oriented or functional programming techniques.
-Supporting these types in the library will allow target languages to wrap C libraries that make use of function pointers.

 ## 0.5.0
  * [ADD] **Python class generation**
    Python is a commonly used language in a variety of applications, and